zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline-manual.md

-# Publish Artifact
+# Contiuous Delivery with OCI DevOps Pipeline

 ## Introduction

 In the previous labs, we played the role of a SRE/Platform Engineer that was responsible to provision all the infrastructure used by this project and we also had a developer who published their Cloud Native application into OCIR.
-In this lab exercise, we will deploy the application into the Kubernetes cluster on OKE through OCI DevOps.
+In this lab exercise, we will deploy the application into the Kubernetes cluster on OKE through a Continuous Delivery pipeline using OCI DevOps.

 This is going to be a coordinated task among the two teams.
 In this process, developers will create an Artifact in the OCI DevOps project that will start the CD Pipeline automatically for deploying the application to the target environment (OKE).
 SREs will be responsible for approving the changes as part of the pipeline process.

 ![OCI DevOps](./images/devops-story.png)